MassiveJohn/csgodoublebot-automated-/README.md

 ```
 1 - Open csgodouble.com in the main page (bets).
 2 - Open the console (SHIFT+CRTL+J)
-3 - Copy the code of csgodouble-bot-automated.js and paste in console.
+3 - Copy the code of csgodoublebot.js and paste in console or your tampermonkey/greasemokey script.
 4 - The page will change and you chose what you want and next click start.
 After just need to leave page open and bot will do everyting.
-35% profit
+Great profit!!!
 ```

 ## Is it safe?